 Takashi received his Ph.
 D. degree from Osaka University under the supervision of Prof. Shigetada Nakanishi in 2013.
 After his Ph.
 D. and postdoctoral training in Nakanishi's lab, he jonined Lin's lab in the spring 2015.
 He is interested in the neural substrates of mating and fighting circuits beyond the hypothalamus.

-Julieta received her Ph.D. from The George Washington University in 2017 under the mentorship of Joshua Corbin.
-She is interested in understanding the developmental and molecular underpinnings of innate behaviors such as mating, aggression and predator avoidance in male and female mice.
+Julieta received her Ph.D. from The George Washington University in 2017 under the mentorship of Dr. Joshua Corbin.
+She is interested in understanding the developmental, molecular and circuitry underpinnings of innate social behaviors such as mating, and aggression in male and female mice.

 Takuya received his Ph.
 D. in Agriculture at The University of Tokyo in 2017.
 During postdoctoral training under Prof. Kazushige Touhara at the Department of Applied Biological Chemistry at The University of Tokyo, he worked on the ERATO Touhara Chemosensory project.
 Takuya joined the Lin Lab in the Fall of 2018 and is interested in social and maternal behaviors.